christianotieno/catalogue-of-statistics/README.md

 ![app-gif](./src/assets/img/readme-docs/app.gif)

-## 1. Getting Started: Additional description about the project and its features
+## 1. Getting Started: Additional description of the project and its features

-This project is configured to be as simple as possible; build, deploy, and interact with, all with yarn.
+This project's configuration is as simple as possible; build, deploy, and interact with, all with yarn.

 ## 2. Built With